-2015 was another strong year for our company.
-As we continue to execute on our four pillar strategy, the board and committee believe the decisions made and actions taken will continue to demonstrate a strong link between pay and long-term shareholder value.
+2016 was another strong year for your company.
+As we continue to execute our Client-focused strategy, the board and MRC believe the decisions made and actions taken demonstrate a strong link between pay and long-term shareholder value, and that our programs will continue to provide alignment, incentive and fair outcomes.

 We strive to provide clear information that helps you understand our approach to compensation and how we align pay to performance.
-We continue to seek feedback from shareholders on all aspects of our executive compensation programs as we strive to understand the executive compensation issues that you believe are important.
-We firmly believe that an open and ongoing dialogue is key to this process and we invite you to contact us at boarddirectors@sunlife.com on matters relating to executive compensation and encourage you to take advantage of your 'say on pay' again in 2016.
+We continue to seek feedback from shareholders on all aspects of our executive compensation programs as we work to understand the executive compensation issues that you believe are important.
+We firmly believe that an open and ongoing dialogue is key to this process and we invite you to contact us at boarddirectors@sunlife.com on matters relating to executive compensation and encourage you to take advantage of your 'say on pay' again in 2017.